-The branch in East Sheen was already thriving and lovely to know it has returned to Vacani with Miss Angelina.
-Other branches were started in Fulham and South Kensington, and the headquarters were eventually moved to Victoria, but these have now closed.
+Other branches were started in East Sheen, Fulham and South Kensington, and the headquarters were eventually moved to Victoria, but these have now closed.

-The branch in Swiss Cottage has been through many changes, and is now under the auspices of Miss Amy and Mr Stephen www.swisscottagedance.com .
+The branch in Swiss Cottage has been through many changes, and is now under the auspices of Miss Amy Findlay. www.swisscottagedance.com .